project-open-data/project-open-data.github.io/index.md

 title: Federal Spending Collaboration Space
 ---

-> **National Webcast on DATA Act Implementation**
->
-> We recorded a live webcast on the DATA Act implementation on April 15, 2015.
-We discussed our current implementation efforts as well as answered questions from industry, transparency advocates, and federal award recipients.
-The link for the archived webcast can be found at [https://www.youtube.com/watch?v=_jjB_ggYBcA](https://www.youtube.com/watch?v=_jjB_ggYBcA)

 #We Need Your Feedback!

 In conjunction with the recent enactment of the Digital Accountability and Transparency Act (DATA Act) [(Pub.
 L. 113-101)](http://www.gpo.gov/fdsys/pkg/PLAW-113publ101/html/PLAW-113publ101.htm) and our ongoing efforts to improve federal spending data under the Federal Funding Accountability and Transparency Act (FFATA), the federal government is working to establish government-wide financial data standards and increase the availability, accuracy, and usefulness of federal spending information.